SteveDesmond-ca/vscode-arm/README.md

 # vscode-arm
-Automated builds of Visual Studio Code for ARM Linux
+Automated builds of Visual Studio Code for Linux on ARM

 ## Installation Instructions